ScottTorzewski/BioSignal-PCB-System/Week1/Day3.md

 ## 📈 Progress
-Today, I researched semiconductor and photodetector fundamentals for selecting a photodectector and analog front-end design for this project.
+Today, I researched semiconductor and photodetector fundamentals for selecting a photodectector.
+I also began to review microelectronics design for the analog front-end.

 ---